-Note: If this method is used, the LDAP schema for MS Active Directory must be extended.
-Without schema - Only the Usernames used on the KE Manager are matched to the names on the LDAP/AD server.
-User privileges are the same as the ones configured in the KVM over IP Matrix Manager.

-Without schema - Only the Usernames used on the KVM over IP Matrix Manager are matched to the names on the LDAP server.
-User privileges are the same as the ones configured in the KVM over IP Matrix Manager.

-- Without schema Only Groups in AD are matched.
-User privileges are the ones configured for the groups he belongs to in the KVM over IP Matrix Manager. - Without schema Usernames and Groups in AD are matched.
-User privileges are the ones configured for the User and the Groups in the KVM over IP Matrix Manager. - ◆ TACACS+ Settings:
+- Note: If this method is used, the LDAP schema for MS Active Directory must be extended.
+Without schema Only the Usernames used on the KE Manager are matched to the names on the LDAP/AD server.
+User privileges are the same as the ones configured in the KE Manager. - Without schema Only the Usernames used on the KE Manager are matched to the names on the LDAP server.
+User privileges are the same as the ones configured in the KE Manager software. - Without schema Only Groups in AD are matched.
+User privileges are the ones configured for the groups he belongs to in the KE Manager. - Without schema Usernames and Groups in AD are matched.
+User privileges are the ones configured for the User and the Groups in the KE Manager. - TACACS+ Settings: